Stray (video game): Release

 Stray was announced at PlayStation's Future of Gaming event on 11 June 2020, in development for PlayStation 4, PlayStation 5, and Windows.
 In a January 2021 Consumer Electronics Show trailer, the release window was printed as October 2021, which was later removed.
 In July 2021, an early 2022 release window was revealed in a new gameplay trailer, but the game was delayed to a mid-year release in April 2022.
 During PlayStation's State of Play presentation in June, the release date was announced as 19 July 2022.
 At launch, it became available for PlayStation Plus's Extra, Deluxe, and Premium tier members.
 Stray achieved the highest number of players on PlayStation Plus in the twelve months following the service's June 2022 rebranding; it was removed in July 2023, and released as a monthly game to subscribers in November 2025.

 Highly anticipated following its announcement, the game topped Steam's wishlist charts before release, broke Annapurna Interactive's record for concurrent Steam players upon release, with over 62,000 players, and became the platform's highest user-rated game of the year.
 In July, it was the most-downloaded PlayStation 4 and PlayStation 5 game in North America, and the second-most PlayStation 5 and third-most PlayStation 4 in Europe; in August, it was the fifth-most PlayStation 5 and sixth-most PlayStation 4 game in North America, and the fifth-most on both platforms in Europe; and in September, it ranked 19th on PlayStation 5 in Europe.
 Videos of cats watching footage of Stray went viral, with the dedicated Twitter account @CatsWatchStray garnering over 32,000 followers.
 Several players inserted their own pets into the game via modding.

 Annapurna partnered with charities to raise money for homeless cats by providing giveaways as donation incentives.
 Two physical versions were released by iam8bit and Skybound Games: the retail version for PlayStation 5 on 20 September, featuring six art cards; and the Exclusive Edition for PlayStation 4 and PlayStation 5 on 12 December, with an additional poster and embroidered patch.
 A vinyl record of the soundtrack was released in May 2023 by iam8bit, with album art by Fernando Correa.
 In June 2023, Annapurna announced the game was in development for Xbox One and Xbox Series X and Series S, which was released on 10 August, and for macOS (compatible with Apple M series devices), released on 5 December.
-During a Nintendo Direct presentation in June 2024, Annapurna announced a Nintendo Switch version, which was released on 19 November.
+During a Nintendo Direct presentation in June 2024, Annapurna announced a Nintendo Switch version, which was released on 19 November; a Nintendo Switch 2 version was announced in April 2026 and released on 28 May.
 The cat and B-12 are available as a collectible "Bot" in Astro Bot (2024).